Contact Form

 The

-most tragic moment in his life is the death of Ikemefuna, a boy who lives in
+most tragic part of his life is the death of Ikemefuna, a boy who lived in his

 But

-when they lead the boy into the woods, Okonkwo's fear makes him lose his sense
+when the men led the boy into the woods, Okonkwo’s fear made him lose his way.

 4. The Mind That Cannot Bend